 Where the design community meets.

-CEO at co-founder at Clay Joined almost 5 years ago
+CEO at co-founder at Clay Joined about 5 years ago

 It's something we'll cover in our next article.
 This one is to highlight the deliverables that are more or less standardized...
 Our strategy & concept results are never the same and that applies to how we deliver it too.

 Validation with users and stakeholders is a continuous process and all deliverables go through several iterations based on the different feedback we receive.